AnjuMau8418/Pizza-Sales-Analysis/README.md

 ### **PCT(%)of Sales by Pizza category**
-![PCT(%) of Sales by Pizza category](Dashboard/PCT_of_Sales_by_pizza_category.png) Chicken and Classic category pizza has the highest percentage of sales among all other categories.
+![PCT(%) of Sales by Pizza category](Dashboard/PCT_of_Sales_by_pizza_category.png)

+<p> Chicken and Classic category pizza has the highest percentage of sales among all other categories.</p>

 ### **PCT(%) of Sales by Pizza size**
 ![PCT(%) of Sales by Pizza size](Dashboard/PCT_of_Sales_by_Pizza_Size.png)